 directed by John Stokes, Ishmael in Moby

-Dick Rehearsed (also directed by John Stokes), Othello,
+Dick Rehearsed (also directed by John Stokes), and the title roles

 directed by John Dane and Cyrano, directed by Henry Burke.